Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption: Abstract

 \section{Abstract}

 Coding theory plays a crucial role in ensuring data integrity and reliability across various domains, from communication to computation and storage systems.
-However, its reliance on trust assumptions for data recovery poses significant challenges, particularly in emerging decentralized systems where trust is scarce.
+However, its reliance on trust assumptions for data recovery, which requires the number of honest nodes to exceed adversarial nodes by a certain margin, poses significant challenges, particularly in emerging decentralized systems where trust is a scarce resource.
 To address this, the \emph{game of coding} framework was introduced, offering insights into strategies for data recovery within incentive-oriented environments.
+In such environments, participant nodes are rewarded as long as the system remains functional (\emph{live}).
+This incentivizes adversaries to maximize their rewards (utility) by ensuring that the decoder, as the data collector (DC), successfully recovers the data, preferably with a high estimation error.
+This rational behavior is leveraged in a game-theoretic framework, where the equilibrium leads to a robust and resilient system, referred to as the \emph{game of coding}.
 The focus of the earliest version of the game of coding was limited to scenarios involving only two nodes.
-This paper investigates the implications of increasing the number of nodes in the game of coding framework, particularly focusing on scenarios with one honest node and multiple adversarial nodes.
-We demonstrate that despite the increased flexibility for the adversary with an increasing number of adversarial nodes, having more power is not beneficial for the adversary and is not detrimental to the data collector, making this scheme sybil-resistant.
-Furthermore, we outline optimal strategies for the data collector in terms of accepting or rejecting the inputs, and characterize the optimal noise distribution for the adversary.
+In this paper, we generalize the game of coding framework to scenarios with $N \geq 2$ nodes, exploring critical aspects of system behavior.
+Specifically, we (i) demonstrate that the adversary’s utility at equilibrium is non-increasing with additional adversarial nodes, ensuring \emph{no gain} for the adversary and \emph{no pain} for the DC, thus establishing the game of coding framework’s \emph{Sybil resistance}; (ii) show that increasing the number of honest nodes does not always enhance the DC’s utility, providing examples and proposing an algorithm to identify and mitigate this counterintuitive effect; and (iii) outline the optimal strategies for both the DC and the adversary, demonstrating that the system achieves enhanced liveness at equilibrium, in contrast to conventional coding theory, which results in zero liveness in trust-minimized settings.

-\section{Introduction 1}
+\section{Introduction}